 Applicants must have a minimum of 5 GCSEs (or equivalent) at A*–C grade, including English Language.

-In January 2022 you will be required to present evidence to confirm you meet this criteria.
+You will be required to present evidence to confirm you meet this criteria.

 In addition to the Education FAQs below, we recommend you check our Presenting Education Evidence – Key Matters and Evidence Uploader Briefing and Instructions documents to help you prepare for this process.